 Although Ionic’s web components are specifically designed to work well on mobile devices, they can also be used in desktop applications.

 When building applications with Ionic, we don’t typically only use the web components that Ionic provides.
-We can’t really just drop these web components into an HTML file and build an entire application.
+We can’t really just drop these web components into an

 As well as the web components themselves, Ionic also provides some additional tooling to help build applications.